Ann is one of Australia’s leading business executives with a career that spans Government, Banking and Cruise Tourism.

-She is an Advisor and former Chairman of Carnival Australia, the largest cruise ship operator in Australasia and a division of Carnival Corporation & Plc.
+She is an Advisor and Chairman of Carnival Australia, the largest cruise ship operator in Australasia and a division of Carnival Corporation & Plc.
 After joining as Chief Executive Officer in 2007, she has transformed the industry and growth has been in double digits each year since.

 Beginning working life as a radiographer, Ann became First Assistant Secretary of the Office of the Status of Women in Canberra before moving to the banking sector initially in Human Resources roles, then in CEO roles with Westpac New Zealand and the Bank of Melbourne.